 These are some overarching questions asked by systematic musicologists.
 At a more detailed level, there are thousands more interesting research questions.
 For example research in every subdiscipline of psychology raises interesting musical issues that systematic musicologists may address either empirically or theoretically.

 The Centre for Systematic Musicology addresses both the big picture and the detail.
 We are particularly interested musical and other abilities and the perception of musical structures (tonality, rhythm) and emotion.
-Although our approach is mainly scientific (empirically based quantitative research in the tradition of physics, psychology and neuroscience), we also "systematically" incorporate and promote the musical humanities and interdisciplinary approaches.
+Although our approach is mainly scientific (empirically based quantitative research in the tradition of physics, psychology and neuroscience), we also "systematically" incorporate and promote the musical humanities and practice-based disciplines.

 Friday: 11am - 2pm